kammitama5/kammitama5.github.io/_posts/2020-05-03-Sunday-May-3rd.md

 ## From Theatre to Movies to Art to JPL to Tech to Grad school?

+## Paramount?

+<img src="/images/doiknowyou/oldlife.png" width="400">

 - I did a music video on this lot once; I threw away all my tickets from the lots (LOL!).
 But..I also threw away all my Googs visitor passes/ tech company passes, too when I moved.

+## IATSE Who?

+<img src="/images/doiknowyou/oldlife1.png" width="400">

 - Someone took a photo of me during an IATSE workshop on moving light fixtures.

+## Emmy?

+<img src="/images/doiknowyou/notmyemmy.png" width="300">

 - Photos from a shoot I was on; not my Emmy!

+## JPL?

+<img src="/images/doiknowyou/jpl.png" width="300">

 - A huge mentor for me when I lived in LA; he encouraged me to go to grad school.

+## NASA?

+<img src="/images/doiknowyou/jpl1.png" width="400">

 - From the workshop I did at JPL as a NASA Aerospace Scholar (my mom has all my swag).

-<img src="/images/doiknowyou/oldlife.png" width="400">

-<img src="/images/doiknowyou/oldlife1.png" width="400">

-<img src="/images/doiknowyou/notmyemmy.png" width="300">

-<img src="/images/doiknowyou/jpl.png" width="300">

-<img src="/images/doiknowyou/jpl1.png" width="400">

 ## Pixel-mapping

 - In 2010, I was obsessed with this thing called pixel-mapping.
 It was like this hybrid of video, lighting, and computers

 <img src="/images/doiknowyou/pixelmapping.png" width="400">